projsandy/Webshell-detection-prototype/README.md

 > Note - All scripts will be converted to executable binaries before uploading to production server.
 > Users need to download these files(Agent) from their respective SiteWALL dashboard.

-All the project documentation and SOP is submitted to pagentra infosec pvt. ltd.
+The project documentation and SOP is submitted to pagentra infosec pvt. ltd.